-- 6. Community members are educated on VLAWMO water issues and projects. - Set up educational booths at community events, utilize the local newspaper and cable channel for outreach, and maintain an active social media presence. - 7.
-Community members increased knowledge and acted on watershed issues with help from VLAWMO tools.

-Workshops, articles, and videos educating residents on raingardens, watershed function, water-friendly lawn care, and more. - 8.
-A local sense of place exists, fostering ecological awareness and providing community reflection.

-Conducting interpretive tours and citizen science efforts.
+- 6. Educate community members on VLAWMO's water issues and projects. - Set up educational booths at community events, utilize the local newspaper and cable channel for outreach, and maintain an active social media presence. - 7.
+Encourage community members to increase their own knowledge and act on watershed issues. - Workshops, articles, and videos educating residents on raingardens, watershed function, water-friendly lawn care, and more. - 8.
+Build a VLAWMO sense of place that both fosters ecological awareness and provides a space for community reflection. - Conducting interpretive tours and citizen science efforts.
 Conveying activities on website. - 9.
-A continually growing volunteer base that learns and leads. - Provide volunteer opportunity projects and publically thank volunteers. - 10.
-A water-focused congruency between community groups and agendas exists in VLAWMO. - Form creative partnerships with organizations of diverse missions, list our stakeholders on our webpage, and interpret partnerships on our webpage to display collaboration focused on water.
+Grow a volunteer base that is empowered to lead and learn. - Provide volunteer opportunity projects and publically thank volunteers. - 10.
+Foster a water-focused congruency between various community groups and agendas. - Form creative partnerships with organizations of diverse missions, list our stakeholders on our webpage, and interpret partnerships on our webpage to display collaboration focused on water.